stmoreau/general-fe-knowledge/abstract-operations.md

 ```

-Falsy : if you have a value and you dispatch the ToBoolean operation on it, it will always produce false
+Falsy : if you have a value and you dispatch the ToBoolean abstract operation on it, it will always produce false
 examples and __only__ falsy values (__"", 0, +0, -0, null, NaN, false, undefined__)

 Truthy : something is a truthy value if it's not on the Falsy list